You may have heard people say; “System fonts are boring!”, “System fonts suck!” and “Never use system fonts again!”.

 - Click on ‘OK’ to confirm your values

 Adjusting the line spacing (known as ‘leading’) will help your content flow.
 The standard leading is typically 120% of the font size.
 A good test is to read your body or header a few times and see how easy it is for your eye to find the next line.
 Sometimes going beyond the standard 120% makes your body content look elegant, but might decrease legibility.
-On really big headers it looks better when there is almost no line spacing to interrupt the flow.
+With really big headers it looks better when there is almost no line spacing to interrupt the flow.

 2. Not all font sizes are created equal

-Note: Serif fonts are generally considered more legible / readable than sans-serif fonts in paragraphs.
+Note: Serif fonts are generally considered more legible/readable than sans-serif fonts in paragraphs.

-3. Font pairing with standard fonts
+3. Font pairing with system fonts

 Pairing Fonts is a skill – much like composition, color, and layout.
 There are a few ‘made-up’ rules you can find on the internet but in the end, you can make most fonts in the right proportions work with each other.